Workplace Concerns and Disclosures

 - Chief of Staff

 If you have additional questions, you can reach out to HR at 254-710-2000, email at askHR@baylor.edu, or go online at baylor.edu/hr.

 Baylor offers the following additional services for addressing workplace problems and issues:

 The Equity Office provides an avenue to report workplace harassment, discrimination and retaliation.
 The Equity Office is also available to help you understand what you should do when allegations of harassment or discrimination come to your attention.

 Equal Opportunity Policy Statement: Baylor University is a private not-for-profit university affiliated with the Baptist General Convention of Texas.
 As an Affirmative Action/Equal Opportunity employer, Baylor is committed to compliance with all applicable anti-discrimination laws, including those regarding age, race, color, sex, national origin, marital status, pregnancy status, military service, genetic information, and disability.
 As a religious educational institution, Baylor is lawfully permitted to consider an applicant’s religion as a selection criterion.
 Baylor encourages women, minorities, veterans, and individuals with disabilities to apply.
 See the Federal EEO Posting here.

-BU-PP 028a Civil Rights Policy and Procedures for Employees
+028 - Baylor Civil Rights Policy and Procedures

 Equal Employment Opportunity Commission

 Baylor Title IX Office